Skip to Main Content

 • Searches are recorded in the Search History panel which is above the Search panel.
 If you can't see all of your previous searches, click on the Expand button to the right of the Search history panel.

-Introduction to Medline on Ovid
+Introduction to MEDLINE on Ovid

 PubMed comprises of more than 28 million citations for biomedical literature from MEDLINE, life science journals and online books.
-PubMed citations and abstracts include the fields of biomedicine and health, covering portons of life sciences, behavioural science, chemical sciences and bioengineering.
+PubMed citations and abstracts include the fields of biomedicine and health, covering portions of life sciences, behavioural science, chemical sciences and bioengineering.
 Citations may include links to full-text from PubMed Central and publisher web sites.

 PubMed is essentially the free version of MEDLINE.
 One advantage of using PubMed is that access is free, which means that you will have access after you complete your studies.
 If you are interested in the difference between MEDLINE and PubMed, the National Library of Medicine has a fact-sheet.